 Anne Helen Peterson, author of the 2020 book "Can't Even: How Millennials Became the Burnout Generation," explained it well when she described burnout in a viral BuzzFeed essay in 2019:

 Anyone can experience burnout.
 A Gallup study found that 76 percent of workers experience burnout sometimes, while 21 percent experience burnout very often.
 As part of our new normal, with workplace conditions constantly changing, it’s easy to assume that workers are feeling burned out more than usual.

-While the face of burnout is often educated, white, able-bodied millennials—a viral 2019 essay proclaimed millennials to be the “burnout generation” — certain groups of people are not well represented in the conversation.
+While the face of burnout is often educated, white, able-bodied millennials, certain groups of people are not well represented in the conversation.
 Tiana Clark, a poet and creative writing teacher, penned a response calling attention to the fact that black women and POC are often left out of the conversation.